 Hence, primary hemostatic disorders are characterized by prolonged bleeding time, and the characteristic physical examination findings are petechiae and purpura.
 In comparison, defects in secondary hemostasis result in delayed deep bleeding (eg, into muscles and joints) and the characteristic physical examination finding is hemarthrosis.
 Hemarthrosis and muscle hematomas are not present in primary hemostatic disorders.

-Immune thrombocytopenic purpura (ITP) is one of the most common autoimmune disorders.
+Immune thrombocytopenia (ITP) is one of the most common autoimmune disorders.
 ITP is caused by autoantibodies to platelets.
 The antigenic target in most patients appears to be the platelet GP IIb/IIIa complex.
 Platelets with antibodies on their surface are trapped in the spleen, where they are efficiently removed by splenic macrophages.

 The mechanism of origin of these antibodies is not known.
 These antibodies may be directed toward viral antigens and then cross-react with platelet antigens.
 They persist because of the failure of immune surveillance mechanisms to repress these antibodies.